 The French strategy for settling Canada, the Gulf Coast, and the Mississippi River watershed was to create trading stations to acquire furs from Native Americans, and to support French shipping.
 A small number of French Catholics living in New France were expected to acquire resources and create wealth for sponsors back in Europe.

 Getting colonists to go to Quebec, and to stay alive there, was challenging.
 Winters were cold, there was no gold or silver to acquire, and the fur trade was not profitable for many.
 Samuel de Champlain brought his wife to Quebec in 1620, but the isolated colony was not attractive and she returned to France in 1624.
-When Champlain died in 1635 at Quebec, there were only 200 French colonists in North America.3

 the French expected the Ohio and Mississippi rivers to provide a water-based corridor for linking colonies in Louisiana and Quebec